workits/casbin-zorm-adapter/README.md

 Special thanks to [Casbin Organization](https://casbin.org), they provide a superb authorization library.

-And [zorm](https://www.zorm.cn), a lightweight ORM.
-Maybe you will like it also.
+Special thanks to [zorm](https://www.zorm.cn), a lightweight ORM.

+And [SQLX Adapter](https://github.xiaoc.cn/memwey/casbin-sqlx-adapter)@memwey, which testcase I used.

 ## License